lxRbckl/Project-Jordyn/README.md

 ## [Project Jordyn](http://lxrbckl.com/Project-Jordyn)
-> Send and receieve messages through address points, play with a magic conch shell, and get have decisions made using a Discord bot.
+> Send and receieve messages through an address, play with the magic conch shell, and have decisions made for you with a Discord bot.

 ### Installation
 ```